 The special situation here is threefold.

-1. The critical need to expand and maure a security awareness program at most organisations to meet the need of securing the human element within all working environments.
+1. The critical need to expand and mature a security awareness program at most organizations to meet the need of securing the human element within all working environments.

 2. The awareness and culture champion role itself is rapidly expanding, taking on new areas of responsibility with the shifting maturity to a culture and behavior, as well as continual improvement.

-3. The new and sudden contracting or re-optimised budgeting cycle of most organisations requiring new ways to get it done.
+3. The new and sudden contracting or re-optimized budgeting cycle of most organizations requires new ways to get it done.

-- Organizations reporting successful change in culture and metrics programs indicate 4 FTEs dedicated to awareness.
+Organizations reporting a successful change in culture and metrics programs indicate 4 FTEs dedicated to awareness.

 Gartner states this at the start of the article: Many employees view security awareness training as boring and hard to understand, so finding the right talent with the right skills to lead your training program is critical.
 (We say lead or deliver or whatever but we’ll get to that later…)

-Full disclosure: I’ve spent years working in enteprise change and technology adoption- of planning and assessing roles and IT functions, PMO and user development.
-So when looking at where this is going and how we are going to grow and evolve, innovate and help people realise a better digital future EVEN in the face of 2020 and murder hornets and aliens… as they say, this isn’t my first rodeo.
+Full disclosure: I’ve spent years working in enterprise change and technology adoption- of planning and assessing roles and IT functions PMO, and user development.
+So when looking at where this is going and how we are going to grow and evolve, innovate and help people realize a better digital future EVEN in the face of 2020 and murder hornets and aliens… as they say, this isn’t my first rodeo.

 This year’s data shows that a majority (80%) of awareness professionals come from some type of technical background.
 Less than 20% have a non-technical background such as communications, marketing, legal, or human resources.